833-738-4376

 Questions?
 We are here to help.

 No one knows your pet better than you do.
 If you see any possible signs of thyroid cancer in your cat, do not hesitate to contact your primary care veterinarian for a comprehensive evaluation.
 As with any illness, early awareness and detection is the key to successful treatment.
-If your pet has been diagnosed with cancer, contact our Pet Advocates at (833) PET-HERO.
+If your pet has been diagnosed with cancer, contact our Pet Advocates at 833-738-4376.
 Our team members are ready to help answer your questions.

 Types of Cancers In Cats